seezee/WP-FOFT-Loader/readme.txt

 **Filenames must follow the proper naming convention:** `$family`SC-`$variant`-webfont-`$filetype`.

 **$family**
 : The font family base name without style.
 Case-insensitive.
+May contain letters, numerals, and underscores but no hyphens or spaces.

 **SC**
 : Small caps identifier. *Optional*.
 Append to $family only if it is a small caps variant. *Case-sensitive*.